Who Should You Choose To Be The Executor of Your Estate?

 - You may choose a lawyer or another reliable professional outside the family.
 If your estate is complicated or if there’s no clear-cut option amongst your family members, research how much you would have to pay to have a professional be the executor.

-For more information about estate planning, contact our firm to schedule your consultation.
+For more information about estate planning, contact our firm to schedule your no obligation consultation.